Ruoro/cleaning_practice/README.md

 ### extra
 more descriptions on the type of codes used will be added as i continue to commit the work

+### Basic II
+We go into indepth cleaning of string data in the Dataframes.